Theology

 The Rapture

-The concept of the Rapture, as it is popularly understood today, did not take shape until the 19th century.
-Before this period, Christian theology did not in…
+In the 19th century, the concept of the Rapture, as it is popularly understood today, took shape.
+Before this period, Christian theology did not include the …

 The Trinity

-The concept of the Trinity was not fully established until over 300 years after Jesus's death.
-Early Christians grappled with understanding the nature of God…
+The Trinity was not fully established until over 300 years after Jesus's death.
+Early Christians grappled with understanding the nature of God, specifically …

 Transubstantiation

-The concept of transubstantiation, the belief that bread and wine become the actual body and blood of Christ during the Eucharist, wasn't officially defined …
+Transubstantiation, the belief that bread and wine become the actual body and blood of Christ during the Eucharist, wasn't officially defined by the Church u…